ringwormGO-organization/Termi/CONTRIBUTING.md

 ```

 ### Note/Notes
-1. Passed argument to third party commands/applications is one string combined with arguments entered by user plus space between each argument, do parsing inside your command/application.
+1. Passed argument to third party commands/applications is one combined string.
+Do parsing inside your command/application, arguments are separated by space.

 ### Informations about elements in vector:
 ```cpp